 - VMP review and approval. - Review and approval of EM service provider applications. - Data and formatting standards of EM programs. - EM data collection training for service provider staff. - Selecting trips for the service provider to review. - Data quality, assurance, and integrity of EM data.
 This includes data validation and audits, conducting a secondary review on a subset of trips to monitor the EM service provider's performance, and providing feedback to the EM service provider. - Providing feedback on vessel reporting via the sector manager regarding reviewed trips.
-Feedback forms will be distributed on a weekly basis via Kiteworks. - Video and data storage when it takes possession of a copy of EM data as an agency record. - For the audit model program, NMFS is also responsible for: - Conducting the audit, whereby the eVTR submitted by the vessel operator is compared to the EM Detail File submitted by the EM service provider. - For the maximized retention program, NMFS is also responsible for: - Administering an agency-run DSM program in support of a maximized retention EM program (Fishing years 2022 and 2023 only).
+Feedback forms will be distributed on a weekly basis via Kiteworks. - Video and data storage when it takes possession of a copy of EM data as an agency record. - For the audit model program, NMFS is also responsible for: - Conducting the audit, whereby the eVTR submitted by the vessel operator is compared to the EM Detail File submitted by the EM service provider. - For the maximized retention program, NMFS is also responsible for: - o Administering an agency-run DSM program in support of a maximized retention EM program (Fishing years 2022 and 2025 only). - If NOAA Fisheries operates the MREM program in either 2025 or 2026, NOAA Fisheries will work with sectors to incorporate third-party DSM requirements in their MREM program.